-In this college-preparatory literature and composition course, highschool students (and advanced eighth-graders) will explore elements of literature and develop beginning skills in literary analysis as they read and write upper-level essays and critiques.
+In this literature and composition course, middle school and highschool students will explore elements of literature and develop beginning skills in literary analysis.
+With step-by-step instructions, Windows to the World teaches students how to analyze elements of literature: setting, plot, characterization, imagery, allusions, parallelism, and much more.

 - Composition notebook